bobbypaul658/Mapping_Earthquakes/README.md

 ![screenshot](map1.png)
 ![screenshot](map2.png)

-Conclusion: Basil and Sadhana now have an interacive map that shows when earthquakes have happened
+Conclusion: Basil and Sadhana now have an interacive map that shows when earthquakes have happened.